cooper/ferret/doc/Variables.md

 Lexical variables are identified by the `$` sigil.

-Lexical variables are specific to the scope in which they are declared.
+Lexical variables are specific to the [scope](Scopes.md) in which they are declared.
 Scopes which inherit from that scope can access them, but exterior scopes cannot.

-Lexical variables are actually implemented as properties of the current scope object.
-Inheritance of variables from external scopes is possible through the same ISA inheritance system used for all objects.
+Lexical variables are implemented as properties of the current scope object.
+Inheritance of variables from external scopes is possible through the same [ISA inheritance system](Inheritance.md) used for all objects.
 For this reason, `$var` is functionally equivalent to `*scope.var`.

 Tokenized as `VAR_LEX`.